dkuegler/FastSurfer/doc/overview/INSTALL.md

 If you are using the **rootless mode**, you have to install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) and follow the [configuration for the rootless mode](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#rootless-mode).
 Otherwise, running FastSurfer with Docker will give you this error message ```docker: Error response from daemon: could not select device driver "" with capabilities: [[gpu]]```.

-### Native (Ubuntu 20.04 or Ubuntu 22.04)
+### Native (Linux)

+We tested and use Ubuntu 22.04 and 24.04, but other distributions should work with minimal adaptations.

-In a native install you need to install all dependencies (distro packages, FreeSurfer in the supported version, python dependencies) yourself.
+For a native installation you need to install all dependencies (distro packages, FreeSurfer in the supported version, python dependencies) yourself.
 Here we will walk you through what you need.

 #### 1. System Packages
 You will need a few additional packages that may be missing on your system (for this you need sudo access or ask a system admin):